Skip to Content

 The Little Colorado River cuts right through Greer.
 Brave families can take on the rapids.
 For calmer water recreation, visit Bunch Reservoir, Tunnel Reservoir, and River Reservoir.
 All offer space for kayaking, swimming, or fishing.

 There is always lots to do at Sunrise Park Resort.
 In the winter, enjoy skiing, tubing, and ski bikes.
 In the warmer season, the resort offers lift-served downhill mountain biking, rock climbing, horseback riding, and scenic lift rides.
 Visitors can even camp and fish here.
-Early 2023 Sunrise Park Lodge will re-open with hotel rooms, indoor pool and hot tub, and a restaurant.
+Sunrise Park Lodge has re-opened with hotel rooms, indoor pool and hot tub, and a restaurant.

 Greer Lodge